Niles West High School

-Niles West High School (NWHS), officially Niles Township High School West, is a public four-year high school located in Skokie, Illinois, a north suburb of Chicago, in the United States.
-NWHS is part of the Niles Township Community High School District 219, which also includes Niles North High School.
-The name of the school teams originally was the Indians, which later was changed to the Wolves, in 2001.
-The feeder middle-schools for NWHS are Lincoln Junior High School (Skokie), Fairview South School (Skokie), Lincoln Hall Middle School (Lincolnwood), Culver Middle School (Niles), and Park View School (Morton Grove).
-Niles West High School also matriculates many students from MCC Academy, Morton Grove, Illinois.
+Niles West High School (NWHS), officially Niles Township High School West, is a public four-year high school located in Skokie, Illinois, a north suburb of Chicago, Illinois in the United States.
+Niles West is part of Niles Township High School District 219, which also includes Niles North High School.
+The feeder middle-schools for Niles West are Lincoln Junior High School, Fairview South Elementary School, Lincoln Hall Middle School, Culver Middle School, and Park View Elementary School.
+Niles West High School also matriculates many students from MCC Academy in Morton Grove, Illinois.

 History

-Niles West High School sits on over an acre of land.
-The school opened in the fall of 1958.
+Following rapid population growth in Skokie and surrounding communities after World War II, enrollment at Niles Township High School increased substantially, leading District 219 to plan a second high school.
+In August 1954, a $300,000 bond referendum was approved for the purchase of 56 acres of land near Oakton Street and Major Avenue for the new campus.

+Groundbreaking ceremonies for the second high school took place on May 15, 1956.
+Construction continued over the following two years, and Niles Township High School West opened in September 1958.

+Initially, the new campus and the original Niles Township High School operated as the West and East divisions of a single high school.
+The West Division (Niles West) served freshmen and sophomores, while the East Division (Niles East) served juniors and seniors.
+Starting with the 1961-62 school year, Niles West and Niles East began operating as separate four-year high schools.

+Continued population growth in Niles Township led District 219 to open Niles North High School in 1964.
+Niles West remained one of the three district high schools until declining enrollment forced the closure of Niles East in 1980, after which students from Niles East were absorbed into Niles West and Niles North.

 In 1996, the Niles Township Federation of Teachers went on a strike for two weeks over negotiations with administrators.
 During that time numerous students staged a walkout and pledged their allegiance to Niles West.
-Strikes have also happened in 1979 and 1985 with similar results.
+Strikes have also happened in 1967,1973,1976,1979, and 1985 with similar results.

+For much of its history, Niles West's athletic teams were known as the Indians.
+The District 219 Board of Education voted to retire the nickname in October 2000, and the Wolves name was adopted in April 2001.